Here is another one-pot meal. Cleanup is much easier when making skillet lasagna versus traditional, layered lasagna.

 2 cups water

 In a large Dutch oven, heat water, onions, and carrots.
 Simmer for five minutes.
-Add garlic, Italian herbs, salt, pepper, red pepper flakes, and ground beef or sausage.
+Add garlic, Italian herbs, salt, black pepper, red pepper flakes, ground beef or sausage, and zucchini.
 Cook until meat is done (no longer pink).

-Sprinkle mozzarella over the top and allow to melt.
+Sprinkle mozzarella over the top and allow to melt (this step is optional; I often skip the mozzarella, as seen in the photo).
 Serve with parmesan or pecorino romano cheese.